 - However, any more overdrafts beyond three may not be permitted

 - Loan officers and mortgage processors should carefully analyze and review overdrafts and non-sufficient funds on both personal and business bank statements prior to submitting the loan file into underwriting

-Homebuyers who are self-employed borrowers with irregular or inconsistent income and are interested in qualifying for Bank Statement Mortgage Loan Program, please contact us at Gustan Cho Associates at Loan Cabin Inc. 262-716-8151 or text us for faster response.
+Homebuyers who are self-employed borrowers with irregular or inconsistent income and are interested in qualifying for Bank Statement Mortgage Loan Program, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at email@example.com.
 The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
 We have a national reputation for not having lender overlays on government and conventional loans.
 We also have dozens of lending partnerships with non-QM wholesale lenders.